withastro/astro/docs/src/pages/guides/data-fetching.md

 ---
 layout: ~/layouts/MainLayout.astro
 title: Data Fetching
+description: Learn how to fetch remote data with Astro using the fetch API.
 ---

 Astro components and pages can fetch remote data to help generate your pages.
 Astro provides two different tools to pages to help you do this: **fetch()** and **top-level await.**